liulei-sys-inventor/liulei-sys-inventor.github.io/_pages/about.md

 2. **Quantum Computing OS and Architecture**

+   (1) OS for Quantum computers and computing systems

+   - QuCloud (HPCA'21) and QuCloud+ (TACO'24) propose the QuOS prototypes.

-   (1) Distributed quantum computing systems
+   (2) Distributed quantum computing systems

-   (2) The next-generation quantum computer architecture, software stack, OS, and etc.
+   (3) The next-generation quantum computer architecture, software stack, OS, and etc.

    - QuCloud+ is in **<span style="color:#953734;">ACM TACO-2024</span>**.
    - QuCloud is in **<span style="color:#953734;">IEEE HPCA-2021 and PACT-2020</span>**.

-   (3) Quantum computing simulation as well as AI.
+   (4) Quantum computing simulation as well as AI.

 3. **Memory Management for Large Memory Systems**